dybran/Project-25/Project-25.md

 ![](./images/1.PNG)

-An existing AWS Identity and Access Management (IAM) OpenID Connect (OIDC) provider for your cluster.
-To determine whether you already have one, or to create one.
-Your cluster has an OpenID Connect (OIDC) issuer URL associated with it.
-To use AWS Identity and Access Management (IAM) roles for service accounts, an IAM OIDC provider must exist for your cluster's OIDC issuer URL.

-You can create an IAM OIDC provider for your cluster using __eksctl or the AWS Management Console__.
+You might already have an AWS IAM OpenID Connect (OIDC) provider for your cluster.
+To confirm its existence or establish a new one, check the OIDC issuer URL linked to your cluster.
+An IAM OIDC provider is necessary for utilizing IAM roles with service accounts.
+You can set up an IAM OIDC provider for your cluster using either __eksctl or the AWS Management Console__.

 __To create an IAM OIDC identity provider for your cluster with eksctl__